Anaminus/roblox-library/modules/Simplex/README.md

 type Generator
 ```

 Generator holds the state for generating simplex noise.
+The state is
+based off of an array containing a permutation of integers.

 ## Generator.Noise2D
 [Generator.Noise2D]: #user-content-generatornoise2d